cytoscape/cytoscape.js/CONTRIBUTING.md

 Our goal is to make Cytoscape.js as comprehensive as possible.
 Thank you for taking the time and effort to contribute to help make that happen!

+A blog post is available [on blog.js.cytoscape.org](http://blog.js.cytoscape.org/2017/05/09/contributing/) geared towards first-time contributors with more in-depth instructions on the project's structure, the process of creating and merging changes to the code, and more.

 ## Submitting issues